felixroos/blog/content/drafts/rhythmical.md

 ```

 Thats it!
 We have successfully turned the nested object into a single layer array with absolute events.
-This was just a non formal proof that this could be with an algorithm.
+This was just a non formal proof that this could be done with an algorithm.

-Now that we have both relative and absolute object formats optimized, we could typescript interfaces for them

 ### optimization 1: extra attributes to eliminate type